smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Finalized reports are transmitted to contract, to perform the agreed upkeep payloads on chain.

 **Transmit events** are used to surface the results to the network.
-The following events are used:
+The following events can be emitted by the contract for a given report:

 - `UpkeepPerformed`: Report successfully performed for an upkeep (for log triggers `(upkeepID, logIdentifier)`)